-We currently have a strong link with various local and national charities, businesses and services through our KS3 Community Projects.
-This is a compulsory part of our curriculum where all students from year7, 8 and 9 complete exciting new projects to support local or national initiatives within our community.
-Such projects are showcased to parents and guests at various points in the academic year as well as in our whole school community events.
-Over the last few years, we are very proud to have worked closely with Katharine House Hospice, Dogs for Good, Cherwell District Council, Cancer research UK, People’s Church Food Bank and many more.
-All students are also highly encouraged to take up volunteering in the local community though the bronze and silver Duke of Edinburgh Award, which is very popular with our KS4 and Post 16 students.
+We currently have a strong link with various local and national charities, businesses and services.
+Over the last few years, we are very proud to have worked closely with Katharine House Hospice, Dogs for Good, Cherwell District Council, Cancer Research UK, People’s Church Food Bank and many more.
+All students are also highly encouraged to take up volunteering in the local community through the bronze and silver Duke of Edinburgh Award, which is very popular with our KS4 and Post 16 students.

-The Aspirations Employability Portfolio (AEP), completed by all year 12 students in our 6th Form, aims to provide awareness of work, including a good understanding of the nature of different businesses and the development of skills required for success.
+Applied Transdisciplinary Learning (ATL), completed by all year 12 students in our Sixth Form, aims to provide awareness of work, including a good understanding of the nature of different businesses and the development of skills required for success.
 This takes place every Tuesday during Periods 2 to 5.
-Each project involves students working with, and learning from, real employees of the commissioning company such as Jacob Douwe Egberts in Banbury, Playko (situated on the Academy’s campus itself), Rational Labelling & Marketing System ltd in Brackley, and many more.
+Each project involves students working with, and learning from, real employees of the commissioning company such as Jacob Douwe Egberts in Banbury, Playko (situated on the Academy’s campus itself), Rational Labelling & Marketing System Ltd in Brackley, and many more.
 Our aim is to provide our students with a broad experience of the changing world of work and develop innovation and entrepreneurship.

 Finally, as a school, we liaise with other local schools in a number of ways.
 Students at various academic levels meet with those from other schools on regular educational trips to share their experience and engage in quality activities to stretch and challenge them in their field.
 Our sports teams are very successful in cross-school competitions, including football, hockey and rugby.

-If you believe you can offer us a valuable community link, please do get in touch with us at Wykham Park Academy.
+If you believe you can offer us a valuable community link, please do get in touch with us at Wykham Park Academy Banbury.